 Once upon a time, women accounted for only a tiny fraction of runners and race participants.
 Prior to 1984, women weren’t even permitted to compete in the Olympic Marathon.

 How times have changed!
-Today, well over half of all road-race participants are female.
+Today, however, well over half of all road-race participants are female.
 Women’s participation in trail running is following a similar trajectory, albeit a bit further behind on the timeline.
 More men participate in trail races annually—even more disproportionately at ultra distances.
+But women’s numbers are increasing, up to 23 percent in 2018 (compared to 14 percent in 1996) across all distances.

 The benefits of trail running are no different for women than they are for men.
 A few commonly cited ones include the: